Stocks rally as global selloff abates, bonds fall

 Expectations among some investors that the European Central Bank will increase stimulus also buoyed sentiment.

-With 81 companies in the S&P 500 already reporting third-quarter results, 64.2 percent have beaten expectations, a rate slightly below the average over the past four quarters but better than the past 20 years.
+With 81 companies in the S&P having reported third-quarter results, 64.2 percent have beat expectations, slightly below the average over the past four quarters, but better than the past 20 years.

-U.S. housing starts and permits rose in September, a sign the market's modest recovery is supporting a growing economy, while U.S. consumer sentiment rose in October to the highest in more than seven years.

-Despite the rally, the S&P 500 posted a fourth straight weekly decline, its longest streak in more than three years.
-The U.S. benchmark is down more than 6 percent from a record high in September as concerns about the global economy, a resurgent European debt crisis and the Ebola virus sparked the downturn.
+Despite the rally, the S&P 500 index is still on track for a fourth straight weekly decline, its longest streak in more than three years.
+The U.S. benchmark is down more than 7 percent from a record high in September as concerns about the global economy, a resurgent European debt crisis and the Ebola virus led to a furious downturn.

 "The reaction the market has had over the past couple of weeks is a bit overdone," said David Lafferty, chief market strategist at Natixis Global Asset Management, which oversees $930 billion in assets.

-"The overall trend of the market is to grind higher on earnings but the real flashpoint for risk assets is going to be the ECB," Lafferty said, referring to whether it can increase its stimulus.
+"The overall trend of the market is to grind higher on earnings, but the real flashpoint for risk assets is going to be the ECB," Lafferty said, referring to whether the European Central Bank can deliver a quantitative easing program.

 Brent crude rose above $86 a barrel, bouncing from near four-year lows as investors bought back into a market they said was oversold, and as fighting in Iraq increased political risk.